Best Hiring & Firing Lawyers in Magalang

 Local Laws Overview

-Separation pay is computed as follows.
-For installation of labor-saving devices or redundancy, at least one month pay or one month pay per year of service, whichever is higher.
-For retrenchment to prevent losses or closure not due to serious losses, at least one month pay or one-half month pay per year of service, whichever is higher.
-For termination due to disease, at least one month pay or one-half month pay per year of service, whichever is higher.
-A fraction of at least six months is typically considered one whole year.
+Separation pay depends on the authorized cause.
+For installation of labor-saving devices and redundancy, the amount is at least one month pay or one month pay for every year of service, whichever is higher.
+For retrenchment to prevent losses and closure not due to serious losses, the amount is at least one month pay or one-half month pay for every year of service, whichever is higher.
+For disease, the amount is at least one month pay or one-half month pay for every year of service, whichever is higher, provided the statutory conditions are met.
+In computing years of service for separation pay, a fraction of at least six months is commonly treated as one whole year.

 Frequently Asked Questions